rage/java-programming/data/part-2/2-repeating.md

 ```

 <!-- Yllä oleva esimerkki toimii, mutta ei kuten toivomme.
 Alla ohjelman toimintaesimerkki. -->
 The example above works, but not in a way we hoped it would.
-Below the example output of the program
+Below is the example output of the program.

 <sample-output>